Catallactic/catallactic-site/blog/2023-08-20-whitepaper/index.md

 CryptoCommodities are designed to be applied in both, local or international scopes, as long as there is enough supply in the scope of application.
 CryptoCommodities promote an atmosphere of investment and entrepreneurship to empower citizens to solve their own problems.

-### 1.2.
+### 2.2.
 Ecosystem

-The CryptoCommodities are trigered or an real economy project.
-The project is started by a ungible asst that can be extracted and/or transormed and commercialized.
+The CryptoCommodities are designed to create real economy projects.
+The project is based on a fungible asset that can be extracted, manufactured and/or transformed, commercialized and/or provide services.

 <div style={{textAlign: 'center'}}>
 	<img src="/img/unit_of_account_ecosystem.svg" width="100%"></img>